MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ##Manage Windows Containers with Docker

-Windows Server Containers can be managed with Docker commands.
+Windows Server Containers can be managed with native Docker commands.
 While Windows Server Containers are comparable to their Linux counterparts and the management experience with Docker is almost identical, not all Docker commands will be used with Windows Server Containers.

-***
-Windows Containers created with PowerShell need to be managed with PowerShell – [Managing Windows Containers with PowerShell](./manage_powershell.md)
-***

 ####Working with Docker Commands:

-The following exercise will walk though some basic Windows Server Container management steps using Docker commands.
+The following exercise will walk though some basic Windows Server Container management actions using Docker commands.
 The goal here is to become comfortable creating, managing and removing both Windows Server Container Images and Windows Server Containers.

+####Creating a Container

-To see a list of images available on the Windows Container host enter `docker Images`:
+To see a list of images available on the Windows Container host enter `docker Images`
 ```
 docker images